-yoga mayu is dedicated to offering this weekly beginners series in San Francisco that provides new students with a foundation in yoga.
-Each class provides you with a solid introduction to the practicing of yoga, while breaking down a standard class, step by step.
+yoga mayu is dedicated to offering this weekly beginners class in San Francisco that provides new students with a foundation in yoga.
+Each week this class provides you with a solid introduction to the practicing of yoga, while breaking down a standard class, step by step.
 You will learn to use your body in new ways, develop strength and balance, and discover techniques to quiet the mind.
-The beginners series is led by Gizella Donald, a skilled and intuitive yoga teacher and the founder of yoga mayu of San Francisco.

 The practice of yoga is a very personal and individual journey for everyone who steps onto the yoga mat.
 Some people use it as a time of introspection and meditation, some as a form of exercise, and others as a form of social enrichment.
 No matter what you come to yoga for, it is an uplifting practice that promotes your health and wellbeing.Here are a few topics that will be covered during the beginners series:

 - Pranayama: breathing techniques essential to the development of your practice.

 - Asanas: standing and seated postures while working on correct alignment.

 - Sun Salutation: the classical recurring sequence of yoga postures used in yoga to warm the body in preparation for deeper stretches.

 How do I prepare for my first yoga class?

 Coming to a yoga class for the first time can be daunting; sometimes it feels like everyone knows what they're doing but you.
 Here are a few tips to make you feel more at ease in your first class:

 - It is not required to sign-up online, but it is recommended as it saves time and paper.
 Classes and workshops do fill up, so signing up with our online scheduler will ensure your spot; click here to sign-up as a new user.
 If online registration is inconvenient for you, you can simply sign-up at the studio before the class begins.